pnp/cli-microsoft365/docs/manual/docs/user-guide/using-own-identity.md

 !!! tip
     Execute `printenv` to verify that the environment variables have been created correctly

-Now that we have set our environment variables, we are now ready to use our custom application to log in with using the Office 365 CLI.
+Now that we have set our environment variables, we are now ready to use our custom application to log in with using the CLI for Microsoft 365.

 ## Login and consent

-For the purpose of this tutorial, we will be using the `Device code flow` to interactively authenticate with an Office 365 tenant.
+For the purpose of this tutorial, we will be using the `Device code flow` to interactively authenticate with an Microsoft 365 tenant.
 As this is the first time that we will have used the custom application to authenticate, we will also be required to give our consent.

-At your terminal session, execute `o365 login` to start the authentication process, a login device code will be displayed along with a link to a web page where it needs to be entered.
+At your terminal session, execute `m365 login` to start the authentication process, a login device code will be displayed along with a link to a web page where it needs to be entered.
 Navigate to [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin), enter the code into the input field and select `Next`.
-You will then be presented with either a login screen or accounts that you have already logged in to Office 365 with.
-Login with or choose the account from the list that you want to use with Office 365 CLI.
+You will then be presented with either a login screen or accounts that you have already logged in to Microsoft 365 with.
+Login with or choose the account from the list that you want to use with CLI for Microsoft 365.

-You will now be prompted to consent that the custom application, `Custom PnP Office 365 CLI`, can use the two permissions that we configure earlier, `Read items in all site collections` and `Sign you in and read your profile` on your behalf.
+You will now be prompted to consent that the custom application, `Custom PnP CLI for Microsoft 365`, can use the two permissions that we configure earlier, `Read items in all site collections` and `Sign you in and read your profile` on your behalf.
 Select `Accept` to consent and complete the sign-in process.

-Returning back to your command line, you can now verify that the sign in has been successful by executing the `o365 status` command.
+Returning back to your command line, you can now verify that the sign in has been successful by executing the `m365 status` command.

 Finally, to test that we can indeed read SharePoint Online site collections, let's invoke the following command